asnowc/evlib/packages/lib-node/api/lib-node.api.md

 import { Listenable } from '#evlib';
 import * as net_2 from 'node:net';
 import * as node_ps from 'node:child_process';
+import * as NodeStream from 'node:stream';
 import { Readable } from 'node:stream';
 import type { Readable as Readable_2 } from 'stream';
 import { ReadableStream } from 'node:stream/web';
 import { ReadableStreamDefaultReader } from 'node:stream/web';
+import { StreamPipeOptions } from 'node:stream/web';
 import { Writable } from 'node:stream';
 import { WritableStream } from 'node:stream/web';